zumasys/docs/site/jbase/release-notes/5.8/5.8.4/pn1344/README.md

 ## Previous Release Behavior

-Universe processes all its calculations in F correlatives as integers, we need to emulate this.
+UniVerse processes all its calculations in F correlatives as integers, we need to emulate this.
 For example, this simple calculation gives the answer 3, instead of 3.3333

 ```